matrix-org/matrix-spec-proposals/proposals/4207-media-identifier-policy.md

 A new policy type is introduced `m.policy.rule.mxc`.

-A policy targetting the media `mxc://example.com/0` would have the following content:
+A policy targeting the media `mxc://example.com/0` would have the following content:

 ```json